Peer Review Process & Guidelines

 Peer Review

-The default peer review type for THMT is double blind anonymous peer review.
-THMT has added an optional Transparent (Open) Peer Review.
+THMT has added an optional Transparent (Open) Peer Review (TPR).
 See below for details.

 Becoming a reviewer

-All reviewers are on boarded and featured on the ediorial team page.
+All reviewers are on boarded and featured on the Ediorial Team page.

 To become a THMT peer reviewer, please send a letter to the editor including attestation of no affiliation(s) with suspected predatory journals or publisher(s) with your CV attached to info@partnersindigitalhealth.com.